Evgenk2020/sh_pruning/README.md

 # sh_pruning
-Scripts for quick installing current updates and autoclean Debian and Fedora systems
+<b>Scripts for quick installing current updates and autoclean Debian and Fedora systems</b>

 It often happes for Linux users to update system packages manually via terminal.
 It's possible to use automation scripts for this.